Yuba Bicycles’ founder & CEO, Ben Sarrazin, did just that. What bike did he ride, and why? Read below for more details on his 60-mile ride.

 Embracing Yuba Smart

-Ben’s ride was a great example of how cargo bikes can not only change the way you can travel in your local community, it also shows that sustainable transportation can take you to places you may not have thought of.
+Cargo bikes can not only change the way you can travel in your local community, they can also take you to places you may not have thought of.
 The possibilities are endless – get inspired by Yuba Smart.

 “Want to give it a go?
 Follow my trail!”